Arfazrll/Arfazrll/README.md

 ### 💭 **Connect & Collaborate**

-> *"In the intersection of artificial intelligence and human creativity lies the power to solve tomorrow's challenges today.
-Every line of code is a step toward a more intelligent, automated, and accessible future."*
+> *"My work lives at the intersection of data, algorithms, and the physical world.
+I engineer intelligent systems—from the cloud to the edge—that perceive, reason, and interact with their environment."*

-**🎯 Current Mission:** Building AI systems that bridge the gap between cutting-edge research and real-world impact.
+**🎯 My Mission:** To deploy autonomous AI that operates safely, efficiently, and delivers tangible value in the most demanding environments.

 <br>